WDRPI/Pi-Eye/README.md

 The peripherals used to create and modify the data for Pi-Eye are as follows:

-•	Image Normalizer (c#): This Program was created to easily collect and create the data we needed for the project.
+•	Image Normalizer (C#): This Program was created to easily collect and create the data we needed for the project.
 It would would normalize the image as well as scale it to 24x24 resolutions as well giving the option to split images into random chunks(used to create the Not-face images).
 It then saves the data into files together with structured names to allow easy use.

 •	Integral Image Creator (Java): This took the now grouped images and created the Integral Images related to each one to allow for faster access by the C++ feature creator as Java could readily read and edit images.